owncloud-archive/documentation/admin_manual/configuration/files/external_storage/google.rst

 .. figure:: images/google_drive/019
    :alt: Download your Credentials

-You can see either open this file with the editor of your choice ( sublime for exampe ) or you can put in in your web browser.
+You can see either open this file with the editor of your choice (SublimeText for example), or you can put in in your web browser.
 This is when you do the later:

 .. figure:: images/google_drive/020
    :alt: Credentials

-Enter the Client ID and Client Secret in the app and press **Grant Access**
+Enter the Client ID and Client Secret in the app and press **Grant Access**.

 Now you have everything you need to mount your Google Drive in ownCloud.

 Your consent page appears when ownCloud makes a successful connection.

 Click **Allow**.

 .. figure:: images/google_drive/021
    :alt: Grant Access